mikedklein/notes/My Todos.md

 [x] - Update business plan to have establish date
 [ ] - When user has finished claim and verify it needs to be removed/swapped out in the slider

+[ ] - Need to fix all image imports to be src based and not import based.
+[ ] - Veriff component needs to be server only code
+[ ] - Left off on emails.server.ts